otobrglez/compression-puzzle/README.md

 ## The Stats 📈
 - The number of authors: 20
-- The number of solutions: 38
+- The number of solutions: 41
 - The number of programming languages: 17
-- The language / solutions breakdown: Python: 8, JavaScript: 5, Red: 3, F#: 3, Ruby: 2, Rye: 2, Kotlin: 2, Go: 2, Scala: 2, Elixir: 2, Haskell: 1, Clojure: 1, Rust: 1, TypeScript: 1, ReScript: 1, SQLite: 1, Bash: 1
+- The language / solutions breakdown: Python: 8, Rye: 5, JavaScript: 5, Red: 3, F#: 3, Ruby: 2, Kotlin: 2, Go: 2, Scala: 2, Elixir: 2, Haskell: 1, Clojure: 1, Rust: 1, TypeScript: 1, ReScript: 1, SQLite: 1, Bash: 1